Finding a Top Financial Advisor Firm in Fort Wayne, Indiana

 To start, SmartAsset only considered firms registered with the U.S. Securities and Exchange Commision (SEC).
 This is because registered financial advisors that are fiduciaries and are required to follow government rules and reporting requirements.
 Any firm with disclosures or disciplinary issues or that didn’t manage individual accounts was crossed off from the list.
 The five firms that remained are ordered from most assets under management (AUM) to least.

-First on SmartAsset’s Fort Wayne list is Phillips Financial, with $908 million in assets under management.
-Founded in 2004, it’s the newest financial advisor out of our top five.
-The firm of 12 advisors is fee-based and offers financial planning, asset management, insurance management, retirement plans and more.
+First on SmartAsset’s Fort Wayne list is Phillips Financial, with more than $800 million in assets under management.
+Founded in 2004, it’s one of the newest financial advisory firms out of our top five.
+The firm of 12 advisors is fee-based and offers financial planning, asset management, insurance management, retirement planning assistance and more.

 Phillips Financial is located on the west side of Fort Wayne on Inverness Way.

 Robert Phillips is the majority owner, founder and CEO of Phillips Financial.
 He’s worked in financial services since 1979 and is a certified financial planner (CFP).

 Shannon Hardiek owns the second-largest number of company shares and is the firm’s COO.
 Hardiek also works as a financial advisor.